freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 5. Once you are happy with the changes you should optionally run freeCodeCamp locally to preview the changes.

-6. Make sure you fix any errors, and check the formating of your changes.
+6. Make sure you fix any errors, and check the formatting of your changes.
 We have style guide for the Guide articles and Coding challenges.

 7. Next, check and confirm the files you are updating